-Instructional Materials Fee (Education Code Section 76365; Title 5 Sections 59400 et seq.)
+Instructional Materials Fee (Education Code Section 76365; Title 5 Sections 54221 and 59400 et seq.)

 Students may be required to provide required instructional and other materials for a credit or non-credit course, provided such materials are of continuing value to the student outside the classroom and provided that such materials are not solely or exclusively available from the District.
-The District shall charge instructional materials fees in accordance with CLPCCD Board Policy 5031 and Administrative Procedure 5031 – Instructional Materials Fees.
+The District shall ensure student access to textbooks and supplemental materials on the first day of class and strengthen student access to other instructional materials before their required use.The District shall charge instructional materials fees in accordance with CLPCCD Board Policy 5031 and Administrative Procedure 5031 – Instructional Materials Fees.

 Parking Fee (Education Code Section 76360)